Ash: I want to go back to the day my journey began, when I first set off from Pallet.

 Narration: In that second of absolute stillness, Ash thought to himself that using the – a – legendary Pokémon that controlled time to get out of an embarrassing situation really took some beating.
 Then there was a roar, and he fell into blackness.

 Most notable in the case of Ash's Charizard when using Blast Burn.
 For context, in the games, Frenzy Plant, Hydro Cannon, and Blast Burn are the Grass, Water, and Fire (respectively) versions of Hyper Beam.
 In this fic, when Ash's Ivysaur and Squirtle use Frenzy Plant and Hydro Cannon, that's how they're portrayed: as powerful but draining finishing attacks.
-In contrast, Charizard's Blast Burn is equivalent to a tactical nuke.
+In contrast, Charizard's Blast Burn is second in power only to the Pokemon equivalent of a nuclear warhead.

 Battle in the Center of the Mind: Used twice so far via Aura Purge.
 The first time was to help cure Misty's phobia of Bug types by going back to her memory of the traumatic event that caused it and battling a horde of Bugs led by a mental projection of Genesect.
 That fight was used as a practice run for the battle against Sabrina, which culminated in the only sane fragment of her personality cutting down her inner darkness with a representation of Keldeo's Sacred Sword, Excalibur Galatine.